inonchiu/inonchiu.github.io/SPT_baryon_chiu18.md

 mathjax: true
 ---

-The baryon content of 91 clusters selected by the South Pole Telescope was thoroughly studied in [Chiu+18][chiu18].
+The baryon content of 91 clusters selected by the South Pole Telescope was studied in [Chiu+18][chiu18].
 As presented in Table 2, the measurements of the total stellar mass ($M_{\star}$), the gas mass ($M_{\mathrm{gas}}$), and  the total halo mass ($M_{500}$) can be downloaded [here][chiu18table].
 The table reads